Beet Blueberry Smoothie – A Naturally Sweet Antioxidant Protein Shake

 Healthy Beet Blueberry Smoothie

-For my 1st beet smoothie I used my small beet, cucumber, tart apples, and frozen blueberries.
-Fresh blueberries would be fabulous as well, I just so happened to have frozen blueberries in my freezer.
+For my 1st beet smoothie I used my small beet, cucumber, tart apples, and blueberries.
+You can use fresh blueberries or frozen.
 I will admit, I LIKED IT!
 I also loved the beautiful purple color 🙂

 Beets – They are very high in vitamin C, fiber, potassium, and they also contain vitamin B.